XorTroll/Goldleaf/cur-changelog.md

 - Empty *.bin files can no longer be launched (or rather, Goldleaf attempting to launch them)

-- Made transitions and movement in menus slightly faster (for convenience)
+- Made transitions and movement in menus slightly faster (for convenience) and with more icons/dedicated messages for each menu

+- The text viewer was slightly improved, allowing to also displace horizontally to read long lines, and only rendering the visible part of each line

 # `v1.0.0`